Lamborghini Countach: Prototypes

 The second Countach prototype (chassis number 1120001) was shown to the public at the 1973 Geneva Motor Show (painted red) and at the 1973 Paris Motor Show (painted green).
 The bodywork of this car was much closer to that of the LP400 production model, and now incorporated the side NACA ducts and air intake boxes tested on the first prototype.
-This car showed some styling details from the first prototype that would not carry over into production, including trapezoidal windows and a bumperless nose with silver, recessed grill.
+This car showed some styling details from the first prototype that would not carry over into production, including trapezoidal windows and a bumperless nose with silver, recessed grille.
 This was the first car to be equipped with the tubular full spaceframe chassis used on production models.
 This car was fitted with the 3.9-litre engine, although contemporary press releases still designated it as an "LP500", possibly because Lamborghini engineers still intended to use a 5.0-litre engine in the production version.
 In addition to appearing at motor shows, Lamborghini engineers used the second prototype for road testing and as a reference to create the wooden master pattern for all body panels.
 This car currently resides in the Lamborghini factory museum.

 The third Countach prototype (chassis number 1120002) was shown at the 1974 Geneva Motor Show and was the first to be constructed entirely in the Lamborghini factory, except for the chassis built by Marchesi.
 It is sometimes called the first pre-production or first production LP400 Countach.
 This car was painted bright yellow and had the finalized production LP400 body style, which was 13 cm longer than the previous prototype bodies to increase interior space.
 The trapezoidal side windows seen in the first prototypes were replaced with a three-panel design, which was easier to manufacture.
 The wheel arch shape was slightly changed to prevent the rear tyres from rubbing when the suspension was compressed.
 To improve long-term durability, the thickness of the body sheet metal was increased from 1.2 mm to 1.5 mm and the suspension and gearbox mounting points were made from tubing with a greater wall thickness.
 The interior was changed to final production form, losing Gandini's electronic diagnostic displays from the first prototype and using instead conventional gauges manufactured by Stewart-Warner.